A Scala library for language processing.

 test:run-main org.bitbucket.inkytonik.kiama.example.picojava.Main -pevent -o src/test/scala/org/bitbucket/inkytonik/kiama/example/picojava/tests/ObfuscationTest.pj

-In this run we request the event
+In this run we request the event dimension.

-option to ask the program to perform an obfuscation
+We also pass the -o option to ask the program to perform an obfuscation

 transformation on the input program so that it will do some rewriting.